Eddy-Yeung/Eddy-Yeung.github.io/_pages/research.md

         </details>

 -   [Conklin, Matthew J.](https://matthewjconklin.com), and **Eddy S. F. Yeung**.
-"Exploiting the Rival?
-Power, Foreign Hawkishness, and Domestic Escalatory Preferences amid US-China Tensions."
+"Power and Public Hawkishness: Domestic Support for Conflict Escalation amid US-China Tensions."
     -   <details>

         <summary>Abstract:</summary>

         How does information about the power and aggressiveness of an adversary influence public bellicosity in a crisis scenario?
 Leveraging US-China tensions around the Taiwan Strait—a challenging context for de-escalation—as an empirical setting, we assess whether American and Chinese citizens adopt a more belligerent or conciliatory position when presented with factual indicators that reveal different levels of economic power, military capability, or public hawkishness of the other side.
 Our large-scale dyadic experiments show that information portraying the adversary as materially weaker did <em>not</em> increase their preferences for conflict escalation, even amid great power tensions.
 Importantly, information portraying foreign citizens as less aggressive significantly increased public support for de-escalation in both countries.
-These findings not only cut against the perspective that a heightened sense of power will motivate people to support war, but also uncover foreign hawkishness as an underappreciated factor that can sway domestic support for using military force.
+These findings not only cut against the theoretical perspective that a heightened sense of power will motivate people to support war, but also uncover foreign hawkishness as an underappreciated factor that can sway domestic support for using military force.

         </details>